KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:dedent: 1

 Here we've created each action with a little local lambda function `CreateAction`.
 Each action has a name, a localized description, and the type of action it is.
 It also, optionally, has a list of sub-action paths.
 A sub-action is, essentially the same action on a different control device: left- or right-hand controllers for example.

+Each Action and ActionSet has both a name, for internal use, and a localized description to show to the end-user.
+This is because the user may want to re-map actions from the default controls, so there must be a human-readable name to show them.

 *************************************
 4.2 Interaction Profiles and Bindings